 The technologies most often impacted by patents issued to small firms include:

 It’s interesting to note that two of the top emerging technologies where large businesses have a 2x lead over small businesses are:

 - Computer software

 Whatever the underlying causes, one simple fact remains.
 It is the entrepreneur who blazes new ground through innovation and who raises the bar for all others.
 For proof, look no further than the beginnings of HP, Microsoft or Apple.
 In each case, two men shared a dream, and the results literally changed the world.

 Its these entrepreneurs and their dreams that create economic opportunity for cities, regions and countries.
-So, what can governments do to support and encourage innovation development from entrepreneurs?
+So, what is the role of government to support and encourage innovation development from entrepreneurs?